 After several decades of competing in endurance events from racing triathlon, including a number of Ironman finishes and racing at the World Championships, running standard marathons, running endurance team relay races (Hood to Coast and also Ragnor Relay – both about 190 miles long) and cycling the length of the UK on a single gear bike, 2012 saw me attempt my first Ultra Marathon.
 I picked the most iconic and epic Ultra in the World – namely the 56-mile (90km) long Comrades Marathon in South Africa.

-With the change of direction each year, 2012 saw the race being a “down run” from Pietermaritzburg at an altitude of 2200 ft to the harbour city of Durban.
-On the way runners encounter 5 major hills, popularly known as the “Big Five,” but the whole route is extremely hilly, there are about 400 yards of flat road in the 56 miles.
+With the change of direction each year, 2012 saw the race being a “down run” from Pietermaritzburg at an altitude of approximately 2200 ft to the city of Durban which is at sea level.
+However there is a significant amount of ‘up’ in the ‘down run’ and visa versa with the whole route being extremely hilly – there are about 400 yards of flat road in the 56 miles.
 In total there are 7000 ft of descent in a down run and about 5000 ft of ascent.
 To put this in perspective, Ben Nevis, the highest mountain in Scotland, is 4409 ft high.

-Having run the race only last week I thought it was an ideal opportunity to put together my top 10 tips for running this and many other ultra marathons.
+I thought it was an ideal opportunity to put together my top 10 tips for running this race and these tips will apply to many other ultra marathons.

 Top 10 Comrades Marathon Tips:

-- Back to back runs are an excellent way of getting the miles in.
+- I found back to back runs as a great way of getting the mileage in.
 Both double run days so say 40 minutes steady A.M. and 40 minutes steady P.M. but also running long on Saturday and Sunday.
 My biggest sessions were 20 miles on the Saturday and 20 on the Sunday and also a 10 miler on the Saturday and a 32 miler on the Sunday.
-All at about 10 min per mile pace.
+All aiming (but usually going too quickly) at about 10 min per mile pace.

-- The race starts at 05:30 and for the down run you start in Pietermaritzburg with is at about 2,000 ft so wear something warm to throw away at the start.
-In the race bag there was a thin warm up top but I also wore a long sleeved run shirt, which I gave away on the route.
+- The race starts at 05:30 and for the down run starting at 2,000 ft it is advisable to wear something warm to throw or give away at the start.
+In the race bag there was a thin warm up type top but each year I also wore a long sleeved run shirt, which I gave away on the route.

-- The aid stations are fantastic and although I carried a couple of bars you could pretty much rely on those stations for all your needs.
+- The aid stations are fun and well stocked with a whole manner of things and although I carried a couple of bars you could pretty much rely on those stations for all your needs.

 - If you want to truly “race” Comrades I would suggest going and just “doing” the race at least once and preferably twice, once in each direction, to learn what it takes before your big attempt at a certain pace.

-- Be prepared to dig deep but be inspired by the experience.
+- Be prepared to be inspired by the experience.
 The crowd support along the whole route, the local and national interest is unbelievable.
-It is a national institution the likes of which we do not have in this country.
-There is no one in fancy dress, no one doing it for charity it is just thousands of runners banding together in a mutual event watched by the entire country.
+It is a national institution.
+There is no one in fancy dress, no one doing it for charity it is just thousands of runners running whilst being watched by what feels like the entire country.
 There was 28 pages of coverage in the national newspaper the next morning with every single finishers result – be prepared to be blown away!